 In the event of acute variceal hemorrhage, management includes resuscitation with intravenous fluids and blood products, administration of vasoactive drugs (such as terlipressin or octreotide), intravenous antibiotics, and endoscopic ligation 1.
-In severe cases refractory to standard management, salvage therapy with a Sengstaken-Blakemore tube or a Minnesota tube can be attempted 11.
+In severe cases refractory to standard management, salvage therapy with an esophageal balloon tamponade device (e.g. Sengstaken-Blakemore, Minnesota tube) can be attempted 11.

 The management of downhill esophageal varices is quite different, and the focus is on treating the cause of the superior vena cava obstruction 3,4.
-Unlike uphill esophageal varices, beta-blockade may not be useful, however endoscopic variceal ligation or banding may be appropriate 3,4.
+Unlike uphill esophageal varices, beta-blockade may not be useful.
+Endoscopic variceal ligation or banding, however, may be appropriate 3,4.

 - 1. Garcia-Tsao G, Sanyal AJ, Grace ND, Carey W. Prevention and management of gastroesophageal varices and variceal hemorrhage in cirrhosis.
 (2007) Hepatology (Baltimore, Md.).
 46 (3): 922-38. doi:10.1002/hep.21907 - Pubmed